rajsubburaman/rajsubburaman.github.io/content/authors/admin/_index.md

       Research Topic - System identification of mobile robots and nonprehensile manipulation of objects
       Supervisor: Assoc.
 Prof. Fabio Ruggiero

-      Developed an integrated system identification framework to identify the dynamic parameters of a mobile base and a manipulator by exploiting their respective dynamic motions https://youtu.be/nC70n8rbJH8
+      - Developed an integrated system identification framework to identify the dynamic parameters of a mobile base and a manipulator by exploiting their respective dynamic motions https://youtu.be/nC70n8rbJH8
-      An agile nonprehensile object transportation controller is proposed for a 7 DoF torque-controlled manipulator by formulating the task as a QP problem https://youtu.be/VeZy41YOQ-w
+      - An agile nonprehensile object transportation controller is proposed for a 7 DoF torque-controlled manipulator by formulating the task as a QP problem https://youtu.be/VeZy41YOQ-w

+  - group: Research Experience
-  - position: Postdoctoral Researcher
+    position: Postdoctoral Researcher
     company_name:  Italian Institute of Technology, Genova, Italy Jun 2019 - Oct 2020
     company_url: 'https://prisma.dieti.unina.it/'
     icon: ''